-The Perinatal National Minimum Data Set (NMDS) is a specification for perinatal data items for mandatory collection and reporting at a national level, and depends on a national agreement to collect the data in a uniform way.
+The Perinatal National Minimum Data Set (NMDS) is an agreed set of perinatal data items for mandatory uniform supply by states and territories to support national reporting.
 It includes data items relating to the mother, including demographic characteristics and factors relating to the pregnancy, labour and birth, and data items relating to the baby, including birth status, sex and birthweight.

-All AIHW/NPESU's mothers and babies and perinatal health reports
+All mothers and babies and perinatal health reports

 The MIM includes:

-AIHW and NPESU are working on a project to improve maternal and perinatal data.
-The aim of the project is to develop a nationally consistent and comprehensive maternal and perinatal mortality and morbidity data collection in Australia.
-The project is guided by an Advisory group consisting of experts in the fields of obstetrics and midwifery, and statistics.
+The AIHW is working on a project to improve maternal and perinatal data.
+The aim of the project is to develop nationally consistent and comprehensive maternal and perinatal mortality and morbidity data collections in Australia.
+The project is guided by an Advisory group consisting of experts in the fields of obstetrics, midwifery and statistics.

-AIHW and NPESU are working to develop a set of indicators to monitor the quality of maternity services across Australia.
-The specifications for 10 indicators have been finalised and endorsed by the heads of Australian Government and state and territory health departments.
-A report on baseline data for these 10 indicators has been published.
-Further indicators are under development for future implementation.
+The AIHW has developed a set of indicators to monitor the quality of maternity services across Australia.
+The specifications for 15 indicators have been finalised and endorsed by the heads of Australian Government and state and territory health departments.

 The AIHW also produces reports on the health, development and wellbeing of Australia's children.